ninech/academy/01-containers/setup.md

 $ sudo usermod -aG docker $USER
 ```

-You will need to relog your user or do the follwing:
+You will need to relog your user or do the following:
 ```
 $ newgrp docker
 ```